 The sunset that night was fantastic.
 When I got to camp, it was just about starting.
 I ran into another hiker set up at the campsite.
 Blue's tent was there, but he wasn't.
 I hadn't even put my stuff down yet when I heard him running around the corner yelling, “Tiffany, I need a model!”
 Turns out he was out taking photos, and the clouds were doing some pretty epic things in the sunset.
-Although I was slightly miffed he made me walk more after the day was already over, I will admit he did get some pretty great photos.
+Although I was slightly miffed he made me walk more after the day was already over, I will admit he

 And it was a pretty great sunset